storyprotocol/documentation/docs/Developers/️-react-guide/index.md

   </Card>
 </Cards>

-In the following series of tutorials, you will learn how to setup the TypeScript SDK in React and build IP applications with the TypeScript SDK.
+In the following series of tutorials, you will learn how to setup the TypeScript SDK in React.